Forest Investment Program

 Summary

-The Forest Investment Program (FIP) is a targeted programme of the Strategic Climate Fund (SCF) within the Climate Investment Funds (CIF).
-The FIP supports developing countries’ efforts to reduce deforestation and forest degradation (REDD) and promotes sustainable forest management that leads to emission reductions and the protection of carbon reservoirs.
-It works towards this goal by providing scaled-up financing to developing countries for readiness reforms and public and private investments, identified through national REDD readiness or equivalent strategies.
+The Forest Investment Program (FIP) is a targeted programme of the Strategic Climate Fund (SCF) within the Climate Investment Funds (CIF) hosted by the World Bank.
+The FIP supports developing countries’ efforts to reduce deforestation and forest degradation (REDD+) and promotes sustainable forest management that leads to emission reductions and the protection of carbon reservoirs.
+It works towards this goal by providing scaled-up financing to developing countries for readiness reforms and public and private investments, identified through national REDD+ readiness or equivalent strategies.
 The FIP is active in 23 countries.

 Basic Description